thelunacodes/Jogo_da_Velha_Python/README.md

-#TicTacToe/Jogo da Velha

-##Description
+# TicTacToe

-This project was created in one day with the purpose of serving as a study of Tkinter and graphical interface in general.
+This project was created as a study of Tkinter and graphical interface in general.

-You play using your mouse.
+### How to play:

+Open the "TicTacToe.exe" file in the project folder.

+The game is played using a mouse/trackpad.

 Have fun!

-##Descrição
+# Jogo da Velha

-Esse projeto foi criado em apenas um dia com o propósito de servir como um estudo de Tkinter e interface gráfica em geral.
+Esse projeto foi criado como um estudo de Tkinter e interface gráfica em geral.

-Você joga usando o mouse.
+### Como jogar:

+Abra o arquivo "TicTacToe.exe" na pasta do projeto.

+O jogo é jogado usando um mouse/trackpad.

 Divirta-se!